• Skip to primary navigation

 You'd be surprised at how many of my food photography props are those I already had in the house and didn't even know about.

-One great example is a handmade tea set which my Dad got from Korea [pictured above].
+One great example is a handmade tea set which my father got from Korea (pictured above).
 The rustic-style mini plates are perfect for photographing cupcakes on!
 You can also see the handmade mugs and spoons in action in my virtual pantry.

 Ask your parents or grandparents if you can raid their kitchen/attic for some props.
 You may find some items so old that they are back in style!